polterguy/phosphorusfive/plugins/p5.hyperlambda/README.md

 The above Hyperlambda, describes one node who's name is "foo".
 This node has a value, which is of type "int", and contains the value of "5".
 In addition, the "foo" node, has one child node, called "child-of-foo", that has a string value of "Its value!".

+For the record, the convention of documenting nodes in Hyperlambda, in these files, is by adding square brackets around them, such as this shows; *[foo]*.
+We also usually make sure nodes are *italics*, except when it is obvious that we're talking about a node.
+From here, you will mostly see nodes shown like this; *[foo]*.
+Where the "foo" parts are their names.

 Notice, that all children of a node, is appended underneath the node, with two consecutive spaces in front of its name.
-The colon (:) separates the name of the node and its value.
+The colon (:) separates the name of the node, and its value.
 If you want to explicitly declare the value's type, you can do so by injecting an additional colon (:) between the name and the value, as the Hyperlambda above shows.
 For then to put the "type declaration" between the two colons, like this ":int:" to describe an integer.

-You can continue like this, as many levels inwards, as you wish.
+You can continue like this, inwards as many levels, as you wish.
 Below is a more complex tree structure.

 ```
 foo